 An explanation of the content of a typical gas cylinder label and a guide to the colour coding system used on gas cylinders.

-Guidelines for the safe transportation, storage, use and disposal of dry ice products.
-Revision 2: 2015
+Guidelines for the safe transportation, storage, use and disposal of solid carbon dioxide (dry ice).
+Revision 3: 2021

-Information and safety advice on all aspects of handling and using dry ice.
+Information and safety advice on all aspects of handling and using solid carbon dioxide (dry ice).